NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Sodium bicarbonate

 The sodium bicarbonate in the Refalgin tablet performs two functions.
 The first is to react with stomach acid and neutralize it.
-This neutralization reaction produces carbon dioxide, which is trapped by the alginate gel, turning the gel into a foam.
-Because it becomes lighter than the stomach contents, the foam rises to the surface forming a pH-neutral barrier.
-Studies show that the alginate barrier moves up the esophagus and serves as a physical barrier against reflux.
+This neutralization reaction produces carbon dioxide, which is captured by the alginate gel, and the gel thus turns into foam.
+Because it becomes lighter than the stomach contents, the foam rises to the surface, forming a pH-neutral barrier.
+Studies have shown that the alginate barrier travels to the esophagus and serves as a physical barrier against reflux.

 Simethicone